Le Géant des Mers coming to Marseille

 MUCEM – New Expo on Algeria

-Contributor blog post by Aixcentric: This really is one of MuCEM’s more esoteric offerings which we found a little baffling.
-The first few rooms are devoted to how the country was mapped, and some of the beautifully precise work by various draughtsmen.
-The commentary (English panels as well as French) explains …
+This really is one of MuCEM’s more esoteric offerings, which we found a little baffling.
+The first few rooms are devoted to how the country was mapped and some of the beautifully precise work by various draughtsmen.
+The commentary (English panels as well as French) explains how this work, “Made …

-Contributor blog post by Aixcentric: This really is one of MuCEM’s more esoteric offerings which we found a little baffling.
-The first few rooms are devoted to how the country was mapped, and some of the beautifully precise work by various draughtsmen.
-The commentary (English panels as well as French) explains …
+This really is one of MuCEM’s more esoteric offerings, which we found a little baffling.
+The first few rooms are devoted to how the country was mapped and some of the beautifully precise work by various draughtsmen.
+The commentary (English panels as well as French) explains how this work, “Made …

-Contributor blog post by Aixcentric: The Musée Regards de Provence is always worth visiting.
-The current exhibition Vies Silencieuses focuses on still life paintings, many from the gallery’s collection of Provencal Art.
-But it starts with some 16th century Dutch paintings, all peonies, stripy tulips, dewdrops and butterflies, amazing in …
+The Musée Regards de Provence is always worth visiting.
+The current exhibition, Vies Silencieuses, focuses on still-life paintings, many from the gallery’s collection of provencal art.
+But it starts with some 16th-century Dutch paintings, which are amazing in their faithful detail and feature peonies, stripy tulips, dewdrops, and butterflies.

-Contributor blog post by Aixcentric: The Musée Regards de Provence is always worth visiting.
-The current exhibition Vies Silencieuses focuses on still life paintings, many from the gallery’s collection of Provencal Art.
-But it starts with some 16th century Dutch paintings, all peonies, stripy tulips, dewdrops and butterflies, amazing in …
+The Musée Regards de Provence is always worth visiting.
+The current exhibition, Vies Silencieuses, focuses on still-life paintings, many from the gallery’s collection of provencal art.
+But it starts with some 16th-century Dutch paintings, which are amazing in their faithful detail and feature peonies, stripy tulips, dewdrops, and butterflies.

 Holiday Planning and Guided Tours in Marseille